Topic compaction cookbook

 true).
 If this configuration is not set, consumers will still be able to read from the non-compacted topic.

 Compaction only works on messages that have keys (as in the stock ticker example the stock symbol serves as the key for each message).
 Keys can thus be thought of as the axis along which compaction is applied.
-Messages that don’t have keys are simply ignored by compaction.
+Messages that don’t have keys are left untouched by compaction, and retained in final compacted topic.

 When should I use compacted topics?